 For an up-to-date, more detailed calendar of events, see this link.

 - Every Day Morning March: weekdays at 8am, following @morningmarch on Instagram for locations

 - Every Day Evening March: weekdays at 7pm, follow @seattleveningmarch on Instagram for locations

-- Across Seattle people have been continuously calling, emailing, and tweeting at council members and taking to the streets, demanding that they cut the Seattle Police Department’s (SPD) budget by 50% and reinvest that money in community health and safety.
+- Across Seattle people have been continuously calling, emailing, and tweeting at council members and taking to the streets, demanding that they cut the Seattle Police Department’s (SPD) budget and reinvest that money in community health and safety.
 Keep the pressure on Council to support Decriminalize Seattle and King County Equity Now’s demands!
 Here’s a guide on who to call and what to say.